Deep Clustering for Data Cleaning and Integration

 Web tables are noisy; for example, a table with {attribute: symbol} and values {'aa', 'axp'} is problematic for pre-trained embeddings as {'aa', 'axp'} are not present in the pre-trained vocabulary, and most of the cases will be treated as unknown tokens.
 However, training on a local vocabulary can overcome this issue.
 Another significant issue is incomplete columns or rows.
-To handle these issues, we evaluated six tabular transformers, including Tabnet ~\cite{DBLP:conf/aaai/ArikP21}, TabTransformer ~\cite{DBLP:journals/corr/abs-2012-06678}, SAINT ~\cite{DBLP:journals/corr/abs-2106-01342}, FT-Transformer ~\cite{DBLP:conf/nips/GorishniyRKB21}, TabFastFormer ~\cite{DBLP:conf/emnlp/KimH20}, and TabPerceiver ~\cite{DBLP:conf/icml/JaegleGBVZC21}, on web tables data.
-We retained and included the two best performers, Tabnet and TabTransformer for comparison.
+To handle these issues, we evaluated six tabular transformers, including Tabnet ~\cite{DBLP:conf/aaai/ArikP21}, TabTransformer ~\cite{DBLP:journals/corr/abs-2012-06678}, SAINT ~\cite{DBLP:journals/corr/abs-2106-01342}, FT-Transformer ~\cite{DBLP:conf/nips/GorishniyRKB21}, TabFastFormer ~\cite{DBLP:conf/emnlp/KimH20}, and TabPerceiver ~\cite{DBLP:conf/icml/JaegleGBVZC21}, on web tables and TUS.
+We retained the two best performers, Tabnet and TabTransformer for comparison.
 TabTransformer ~\cite{DBLP:journals/corr/abs-2012-06678} has been found to be robust with missing table values and noisy data.
 TabTransformer is based on Transformers ~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} with several multi-head attention layers to contextually embed categorical columns.
-The dense features are obtained from the Transformer block (building block of the Transformer architecture) and concatenated with continuous column data.
 Tabnet ~\cite{DBLP:conf/aaai/ArikP21} is based on row-wise feature selection and is more suitable for raw data without pre-processing.
 Tabnet uses sequential attention to choose categorical and numerical features at each decision step.
-Tabnet quantifies each feature's contribution in the embedding both separately and combined.